 - tax havens would be closed down

 We have often heard the term “We are many, they are few” or “Not for the few but for the many” from various progressive groups.
 Politicians like Bernie Sanders in America and Jeremy Corbyn in the UK, who appear to hear and represent the call for a more just and sustainable world, could not have got as far as they have done were it not for the ordinary people who support them.
 So can we imagine what an impact millions of people around the globe would have, if they gathered and stood behind one single idea?
-The interrelated causes for guaranteeing the human rights of Article 25 and implementing a UBI are both unifying, transformative ideas.
-Article 25 is such a simple statement of basic socioeconomic rights, so easily understood, that it could appeal to broad swathes of the general public who may feel themselves to be disconnected from politics, or feel overwhelmed about the complexity and number of issues at stake.
+Article 25 is that unifying idea.
+It is such a simple statement of basic socioeconomic rights, so easily understood, that it could appeal to broad swathes of the general public who may feel themselves to be disconnected from politics, or feel overwhelmed about the complexity and number of issues at stake.

 As a unifying slogan, goal and vision, Article 25 could bring together rich and poor alike.
 Who could argue that we shouldn't all have access to these basics, no matter where we live in the world, or in what circumstances?
-People living in abject poverty in the most neglected slums and villages could understand the concepts of Article 25 and a Basic Income, whereas they might not understand what the Occupy Movement was about, or even the Arab Spring.
+People living in abject poverty in the most neglected slums and villages could understand the principles of Article 25 in a way that they might not understand about what the Occupy Movement was about, or the Arab Spring.
 Yet the complete realisation of Article 25 worldwide is the key to resolving so many other problems.
 It is the path of least resistance.
 In fact, embedded within it is all the demands of global activists throughout history up to the present day.
 It is the surest route we have for impelling our governments to redistribute the world's resources and restructure the global economy.

 But is it possible?
 We have seen recent activist movements, like Occupy or Nuit Debut, which quickly spread to different countries.
 Although they were not sustained for a long enough period of time and therefore did not achieve the desired results, we have seen historically that ongoing protest can work if it is sustained for long enough, for example the suffragette movement winning women the vote in the UK and the civil rights movement in America.
 A 2014 film entitled ‘We Are Many’ explored the 2003 worldwide demonstrations against the war in Iraq, with many of the commentators pointing to the necessity for the protests to be continual, rather than for just one day, in order to have been successful.